risuorg/risu/README.citellus.md

 Output and logging options:
-  --blame               Report time spent on each plugin --lang                Define locale to use --only-failed, -F     Only show failed tests
+  --blame               Report time spent on each plugin --lang LANG           Define locale to use
   -v, --verbose         Increase verbosity of output (may be specified more
                         than once)
   -d {INFO,DEBUG,WARNING,ERROR,CRITICAL}, --loglevel {INFO,DEBUG,WARNING,ERROR,CRITICAL}
                         Set log level
   -q, --quiet           Enable quiet mode
+  --progress PROGRESS   Character to use as progress meter --progress-colour {black,red,green,orange,blue,magenta,purple,cyan,lightgrey,darkgrey,lightred,lightgreen,yellow,lightblue,pink,lightcyan}
+                        Colour to use for progress meter --progress-start PROGRESS_START
+                        String to use as progress start --progress-end PROGRESS_END
+                        String to use as progress end

 Filtering options:
   -i SUBSTRING, --include SUBSTRING